History Files

 In 612 BC the empire collapses with the fall of Kalakh and Nineveh to Media and Babylonia, supported by Egypt and groups such as the Scythians, who divide the spoils between them.

-King Sin-shar-ishkun dies in his burning palace in Babylon, where Ashurbanipal's great library crashes into the room below, with many of the baked clay tablets surviving to be discovered by later archaeologists.
+King Sin-shar-ishkun dies in his burning palace in Babylon, where Ashurbanipal's great library crashes into the room below, with many of the baked clay tablets surviving to be later discovered by archaeologists.

 609 - 539 BC

-However, the mid-sixth century King Nabonidus angers the Babylonians by trying to reintroduce Assyrian culture, including placing the moon god Sin above Babylon's Marduk in terms of importance.
-Perhaps because of that, resistance to Cyrus 'the Great' of Persia, when he enters Babylonia from the east, is limited to just one major battle, near the confluence of the Diyala and Tigris rivers.
+Perhaps because of that, resistance to Cyrus 'the Great' of Persia when he enters Babylonia from the east is limited to just one major battle, near the confluence of the Diyala and Tigris rivers.

 On 12/13 October (sources vary), Babylon is occupied by Cyrus, which also gains him the remainder of Elam's territory plus 'Athura' (Ashur, heartland of the former Assyrian empire).
+The ruined city of Nineveh though is largely abandoned.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.